SzymonLisowiec/Sheepbar/README.md

 # Sheepbar
-Light weight scrollbar in pure javascript.
+Light weight and simple scrollbar in pure javascript.